tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-3/index.md

 here.
 But the rough structure is the same, especially in terms of how the data type references itself recursively.

-What's cool with Haskell is that because it has these nice recursive ADTs, we can represent our syntax tree in a way that's very similar to the grammar that defines it.
-We won't be using grammars directly, but what we'll be doing will be awfully similar.
-I also think it's important to touch on the concept of grammars, at least briefly, since most of the other resources you'll read about parsing will use them heavily.
+Because Haskell has these nice recursive ADTs, we can have our syntax tree look very similar to the grammar for our language.

+We won't be using grammars directly, but we'll be doing awfully similar things.
+I also think it's important
+to touch on the concept of grammars, at least briefly, since most of the other resources you'll read about parsing will use them heavily.

 # Parser Combinators

 Alright, now it's time to start writing some code.
-Before we start definiting the structure of our syntax tree, or writing the parser itself, we first need to write our tool of choice for making parsers: the *Parser Combinator*!
+Before we start defining the structure of our syntax tree, or writing the parser itself, we first need to write our tool of choice for making parsers: the **Parser Combinator**!
 This is going to be a suped up version of the *Lexer Combinator* tool we made last time, extended to handle recursive structures!